-Other current assets represents mainly of cash in bank subject to garnishment.
+Other current assets represent mainly cash in bank subject to garnishment.

 The Company had provided full valuation allowance on its input tax since they are not expecting to generate income subject to VAT on which it can claim all its input tax against its output tax.